joakimk/devbox-tools/README.md

 ### This is a tool for development environments

 Many ideas around automating development environments is about making them look as much as production as possible.
-This tool was developed for apps where that integration can safely be done in CI or where it isn't as important, like when using services like Heroku or CircleCI.
+This tool was developed for apps where that integration can safely be done in CI or where it isn't as important, like when deploying to Heroku.

 ### Setting up your devbox repo